 The archaeological data are contradictory.
 Apart from the large fortresses that would have required massive labor, there is no additional evidence for complex polities.
 Unlike the earlier Tiwanaku and the later Inca, the Lupaqa produced no fine-ware ceramics of any substance, and no stelae.
 Evidence also indicates that the formal organization of the raised fields typical of the Tiwanaku period essentially collapsed, replaced by a much less complex, informal use of the fields.
 Lupaqa area sites have no civic-ceremonial or elite architecture such as that found in either the Tiwanaku or Inca periods and few residential structure differences that might suggest an elite/commoner distinction.
 Settlement pattern analysis indicates no substantial site size hierarchy with the exception of the large forts known as pukaras, which were not permanently occupied.
 There is little archaeological differentiation between the permanent, domestic villages and hamlets.
-The lack of elite ceramics and typical nucleated settlement patterns seen in the Late Sillumocco and Tiwanaku periods further suggests that the Late Intermediate-or Altiplanoperiod Lupaqa was not a state-level society.
-Chulpa tombs, traditionally interpreted to be indications of elite organization, are in fact quite common and are best interpreted as the common funerary mode for ayllu and/or other social groups.^[2] Almost all likely organized at the level of what evolutionary anthropologists have referred to as simple chiefdoms.
-(Frye 1997: 137)
+The lack of elite ceramics and typical nucleated settlement patterns seen in the Late Sillumocco and Tiwanaku periods further suggests that the Late Intermediate- or Altiplanoperiod Lupaqa was not a state-level society.
+Chulpa tombs, traditionally interpreted to be indications of elite organization, are in fact quite common and are best interpreted as the common funerary mode for ayllu and/or other social groups.
+Almost all of the large, truly rare elite chulpa tombs date to the post-Altiplano period.